DanYev/reForge/docs/source/why.rst

 Python-Based
 ------------

-reForge is built entirely in *Python*, making it easy to use and integrate.
+reForge is built in *Python*, designed to be accessible and easy to integrate into existing workflows.

-- **Simple Scripts:**
+- **Streamlined Workflows:**
-  A couple of Python scripts are all you need.
-Whether you run tens or hundreds of MD simulations, reForge handles it with just one button press.
+  Python scripts help automate repetitive tasks.
+Whether managing a few or many MD simulations, reForge aims to reduce manual setup overhead.

 Accelerated C- and CUDA Routines
 --------------------------------

-- **High Performance:**
+- **Performance Optimization:**
-  Process terabytes of data with remarkable speed compared to standard Python and NumPy.
+  Utilizes C and CUDA acceleration to improve processing speeds for large datasets compared to standard Python implementations.

 .. image:: img/reforge_speedup.png
    :alt: reForge Speedup Performance
    :scale: 60 %

-This performance gain is impressive even for a medium-sized system of about 1000 residues.
-Imagine scaling up to hundreds or thousands of systems!
+Performance improvements can be particularly beneficial for medium to large systems (~1000+ residues) and when scaling to multiple systems.

 Tools for Custom Model Development
 ------------------------------------

-Build your own models and integrate them with existing MD engines and analysis tools.
+Provides utilities to help develop custom models and integrate them with existing MD engines and analysis tools.

 .. image:: img/reforge_dsrna.png
    :alt: reForge dsRNA